 Other fees to watch out for include...

-- house repayments withdrawal charges (your current loan) - If you're switching from a fixed term house repayments (i.e. one that isn't on the Standard Variable Rate) then you're likely to incur a form of withdrawal fee for breaking the agreement.
+If you're switching from a fixed term mortgages (i.e. one that isn't on the Standard Variable Rate) then you're likely to incur a form of withdrawal fee for breaking the agreement.
 So consider this before you sell!

 Ask us 'how long does it take to move house if you're chain-free' and we'd say if you manage to find yourself a buyer with no dependant sale or opt to buy a probate property or even a second home, then you stand a far better chance of having a short and successful sale.